redwoodjs/redwood/docs/versioned_docs/version-2.2/tutorial/chapter2/cells.md

 At this point, you might see an error in your Cell while trying to import from `types/graphql`: "The type ArticlesQuery does not exist"

-When you have `yarn rw dev` running, the CLI watches files for changes and triggers type generation automatically, but you can trigger it manually too by running:
+When you have the dev server (via `yarn rw dev`) running, the CLI watches files for changes and triggers type generation automatically, but you can trigger it manually too by running:

 ```bash
 yarn rw g types